CNES/S1Tiling/docs/install.rst

 It's also possible to run :ref:`S1GammaAreaMap` in the docker -- see :ref:`GAMMA_AREA Map production scenario <scenario.S1GammaAreaMap>`.
-In order to do that, pass ``--gamma_area`` as the first parameter to the docker *entry point*.
+In order to do so, pass ``--gamma_area`` as the first parameter to the docker *entry point*.

-In other word, run the docker with something like the following
+In other words, run the docker with something like the following

 .. code-block:: bash